cham-s/async-websocket/README.md

 New emoji:  💞
 2024-11-03T12:10:58+0100 info com.async-webosocket-frame : [AsyncWebSocketOperators] : AsyncWebSocketClient.Frame.close(code: .unexpectedServerError)
 2024-11-03T12:10:58+0100 info com.async-webosocket-connection : [AsyncWebSocketOperators] : AsyncWebSocketClient.ConnectionStatus.didClose(.unexpectedServerError)
 ```
 </details>

 ##### Custom logger

-In this example we walk through implementing a custom log operation that will be used in the operator.
+In this example we go through implementing a custom log operation that will be used in the operator.
 Here a formatted output is presented to emphasize each json frame received.

 <details>
-<summary>`formatted` implementation</summary>
+<summary><code>formatted(title: String, message: String)</code> implementation</summary>

 ```swift
 fileprivate func formatted(
   title: String,